Revelation 2:18-20

 Rev 5:6 And I beheld, and, lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth.

-The fact that Christ’s “eyes were a flame of fire” also tell us that Christ’s words, while burning up all that is capable of being burned up, at the same time are providing illumination and the ability to perceive:
+The fact that Christ’s “eyes were a flame of fire” also tells us that Christ’s words, while burning up all that is capable of being burned up, at the same time are providing illumination and the ability to perceive:

 Psa 119:105 … Thy word is a lamp unto my feet, and a light unto my path.